-People acquire the infection by transferring the parasite's eggs from a contaminated object to the mouth or by eating contaminated food.
+People acquire the infection by transferring the parasite's eggs from an object contaminated with infected cat feces to the mouth or by eating contaminated food.

 Most infections cause few or no symptoms.